automatthew/djinn/README.md

 I had graphs on the brain this weekend, so I refurbished Djinn.

-There's now a base directed-graph class that requires you to implement your own Vertex and Arc (a.k.a. node and edge) classes.
+There's now a base Digraph class that requires you to implement your own Vertex and Arc (a.k.a. node and edge) classes.
 So far I supply a NaiveDigraph subclass that's based on mindless OO patterns and a SequenceAcceptor (currently using NaiveDigraph, but could use any other